-Praised for the depth and richness of his voice, Swiss-Ukrainian bass Vitalij Kowaljow has established himself in the last couple of years as one of the world’s leading basses.
-Among his more than 40 performed roles are King Philip Don Carlo, Fiesco Simon Boccanegra, Zaccaria Nabucco, Banco Macbeth, Ramfis Aida, Barbarossa La Battaglia di Legnano, Procida Vespri Siciliani, Padre Guardiano La Forza del Destino, Walter Luisa Miller and the title-role of Attila.
+Praised for the depth and richness of his voice, Swiss-Ukrainian bass Vitalij Kowaljow has established himself as one of the world’s leading basses.
+Among his more than forty performed roles are King Philip Don Carlo, Fiesco Simon Boccanegra, Zaccaria Nabucco, Banquo Macbeth, Ramfis Aida, Barbarossa La Battaglia di Legnano, Procida Vespri Siciliani, Padre Guardiano La Forza del Destino, Walter Luisa Miller and the title-role of Attila.
 Further, he has appeared as Kaspar Der Freischütz, Wotan and Der Wanderer in the Ring Cycle, Mephistopheles Faust, Sarastro Die Zauberflöte, and Russian language roles such as Pimen and the title role in Boris Godunov and Prince Gremin Eugene Onegin.

-Vitalij Kowaljow was introduced to the US by the Opera Orchestra of New York as Baldassare in La Favorita and has sung since at the Metropolitan, San Francisco, Washington National, Los Angeles, Chicago and Philadelphia opera companies.
-He has appeared at various European houses including the Royal Opera House, Bayerische Staatsoper, Teatro alla Scala, Vienna Staatsoper, Arena di Verona and Semperoper Dresden.
-In 2003, he made the news when he stepped in at ten days’ notice at the Bastille Opera in Paris to sing Procida in a new production of the original and seldom performed French version of Verdi’s Les Vêpres Siciliennes under the baton of James Conlon.
+Vitalij Kowaljow was introduced to the US by the Opera Orchestra of New York as Baldassare in La Favorita and has since sung at the Metropolitan, San Francisco, Washington National, Los Angeles, Chicago and Philadelphia opera companies.
+He has appeared at various European houses including the Royal Opera House Covent Garden, Bayerische Staatsoper, Teatro alla Scala, Wiener Staatsoper, Arena di Verona and Semperoper Dresden.
+In 2003, he stepped in at ten days’ notice at the Opéra Bastille in Paris to sing Procida in a new production of the original and seldom performed French version of Verdi’s Les Vêpres Siciliennes under the baton of James Conlon.